sagemath/trac_to_gh/Issue 8167.md

 CC:  mvngu @robert-marik @jhpalmieri

-In order to build the PDF reference manual --- with the current settings in `doc/common/conf.py` --- we need replace several Unicode characters introduced at #7249.
+In order to build the PDF reference manual --- with the current settings in `doc/common/conf.py` --- we need to replace several Unicode characters introduced at #7249.

+This ticket "blocks" #8051.

 Issue created by migration from https://trac.sagemath.org/ticket/8167